a vantage point at Capaccio, you can see the entire

 Royal Palace, Naples.

 The castle was the last stronghold of the plotters involved in what is called the Capaccio Conspiracy or Barons' Revolt,*note an organized move by feudal lords in 1245 against Holy Roman Emperor, Frederick II.
 As background, it is important to realize the enmity between the Guelphs and Ghibellines of those days, and specifically between the Papacy and Frederick (the most powerful of all medieval emperors).
 (For some of that background, see The Empire Strikes Back and The Constitution of Melfi.)
-Briefly, Frederick had reorganized the kingdom in 1230, (1) creating the forerunner of the modern European nation state, and (2) making a lot of enemies of old feudal kingpins who saw their power greatly reduced.
+Briefly, Frederick had reorganized the kingdom in 1230, (1) creating the forerunner of the modern European nation state, and (2) making enemies of feudal kingpins who saw their power much reduced.
 Frederick also made enemies of a few Popes since his new constitution (see link, above) placed clerics under civil law.

 The plot was hatched by Bernardo Orlando Rossi, brother-in-law of Pope Innocent IV.
-In scope, the plot involved the participation of what was essentially a Who's Who of Feudalism in Southern Italy; it aimed at (1) either deposing the emperor or (2) even better, killing him.
-Supposedly, that would be brought about by a general uprising throughout the south of all feudal lords with loyal troops at their command.
-At its most conspiratorial (though historians are divided on this) the plot was really cooked up by the Pope, himself, who was, as were his predecessors, bitter enemies of Frederick.
-Some sources say that perhaps the Pope saw the plot as a trial run for what was to be a grand anti-Ghibelline invasion of the Kingdom of Sicily (Southern Italy) by the forces of the Papal States.
+In scope, the plot involved the participation of what was essentially a Who's Who of Feudalism in Southern Italy; it aimed at (1) deposing the emperor or (2) even better, killing him.
+That would be brought about by a general uprising throughout the south of all feudal lords with loyal troops at their command.
+At its most conspiratorial (though historians are divided on this) the plot was really cooked up by the Pope, himself, who was, like his predecessors, bitter enemies of Frederick.
+Some sources say that the Pope saw the plot as a trial run for what was to be a grand anti-Ghibelline invasion of the Kingdom of Sicily (Southern Italy) by the forces of the Papal States.
 The most generous (to the Pope) interpretation is that the Pope was not an instigator of a plan to kill Frederick but that he knew about it.
-Indeed, he later wrote letters to a few of the conspirators who had managed to flee the grisly aftermath of the failed conspiracy, congratulating them on having escaped.
+He later wrote letters to a few of the conspirators who had managed to flee the grisly aftermath of the failed conspiracy, congratulating them on having escaped.
 Frederick, of course, was convinced that the Pope had been behind it all along; after all, the conspirators, themselves, later admitted to Frederick that they had acted to protect the Church and the Faith.

-The plot itself was half-baked and too
+The plot was half-baked and too

 ambitious.
 Frederick may have been off hunting while the